endquote/VideoGallery/README.md

 Startup scripts are in `C:\VideoGallery\node_modules\video-gallery\scripts\windows`.

 * `start-server.bat` - Run the database and web servers.
-* `start-server-dev.bat` - Run the database and web servers in a development context, with hot reloading of files and such.

 When the sever is running, the web interfaces are at: